From Dr. Tom’s perspective

 In my many interactions with parents, teachers and providers of all types, I am most often asked two questions: “What is it about your school that works so well?” and “How did your school come to be called Humanex?”
 The truth is that, in a very significant way, the answer to both questions is really the same.
 The school’s name refers to our belief in the importance of recognizing the Human Experience in education (thus Human-Ex); and that philosophy also informs our entire curriculum, which is the reason I believe we are so effective.

-The Human Experience, and the foundation of our program and the most critical part of facilitating growth and development in the students we serve.
-We begin with the understanding that one cannot discover who they are and what they can do in the world, if every challenge faced, is approached from a defensive position.
-One primarily focused on the prevention of “doing things wrong” rather than actual learning does not help the autistic student.
-Unfortunately though, after years of feeling different, of being teased, and of continuously being corrected and or coached on how to do things better, many students have taken on this defensive approach to the world.
-And, while this approach may feel immediately satisfying as a means to avoid additional rejection, it does not foster experimentation, exploration, trial, and error, which are all necessary if growth and development are to occur.
+The Human Experience is the foundation of our program and the most critical part of facilitating growth and development in the students we serve.
+We begin with the understanding that one cannot discover who one is or what one can do in the world, if every challenge faced is approached from a defensive position.
+Focusing on “not doing things wrong” rather than actual learning does not help the autistic student.
+Unfortunately though, after years of feeling different, being teased, and continuously corrected and coached on how to do things better, many of them have adopted this defensive approach to the world.
+And while it may feel better to simply avoid any chance of rejection that does not foster the kind of trial-and-error experimentation and exploration necessary if real growth is to occur.

-For this reason, we believe that our job as teachers and professionals is to step away from a focus on deficit remediation, and first recognize and celebrate the individual student and their uniqueness.
-For it is the recognition of this Human Experience, that is key to our stepping away from an approach solely focused on deficit remediation.
-The Human Experience is that element that makes us all special, and in the case of a population identified by many labels, transforms a diagnosis based in a classification system of presenting characteristics, back into an individual in need of support, with unique dreams, desires, and experiences.
+For this reason, we believe our job as teachers and professionals is to step away from a focus on deficit remediation, and first recognize and celebrate the individual student and their uniqueness.
+The Human Experience is what makes us special – both the students and the school – and in the case of a population burdened with so many labels, it transforms a set of “presenting characteristics” back into a person with their own dreams, desires, and experiences.